MouseBiteLabs/Game-Boy-DMG-Color/README.md

 ## Bill of Materials

 This is the high-level BOM for my specific build.
 Each folder for each board will contain detailed BOMs near the bottom of each README that contain all of the electronic components needed for each circuit board.
+The root folder contains a master BOM in Excel format as well.
 Note that some parts may be out of stock at these links, but many (such as the IPS kit) can be found at alternate other retailers online.
 Parts that deviate from the ones listed here (like different shell designs) might necessitate different fitment modifications.

 - Original Game Boy Color console
   -	U1 - CGB CPU (I used version B, I expect any revision except for E, which has a different pinout, will work)